Signed tropicalization of polar cones: Optimization in the Signed Tropical World

+where the $\inf$ is taken with respect to the $\succeq$ relation.
 It is important to require that $f(x)\in\Smax^{\vee}$, for otherwise $\succeq$ is not even an order relation (the transitivity breaks).
-The assumption that $A\subset(\Smax^{\vee})^n$ is relevant in applications, since has observed above, signed tropical numbers represent images of elements of ordered valued fields by the signed valuation.
+The assumption that $A\subset(\Smax^{\vee})^n$ is relevant in applications, for as observed above, signed tropical numbers represent images of elements of ordered valued fields by the signed valuation.

 \begin{example} {\rm Consider the following problem

 For $f(x)=4x^2\oplus 4x\oplus 0$ and $x\in\Smax^{\vee}$ we have, in terms of the usual arithmetics, that